KiraCore/liquidity-program/LIP_5/README.md

 INFURA_PROJECT_ID=
 PRIVATE_KEY=
 ETHERSCAN_API_KEY=
+ACCESS_CONTROL_ADDRESS=
 ```

 - `INFURA_PROJECT_ID`: You can signup on infura.io and can get the project id on settings page.
 - `PRIVATE_KEY`: Private key of the deployer account
 - `ETHERSCAN_API_KEY`: You can signup on etherscan.io and can get the api key.
 This key will be used to verify the smart contracts on etherscan.
+- `ACCESS_CONTROL_ADDRESS`: Smart contract which manges the roles of accounts for other smart contract

 ## Smart contracts